-Kratom is derived from from Mitragyna speciosa, a tree in the coffee family indigenous to Southeast Asia.
-Kratom is a nickname for drug derived from the plant, the same way that marijuana is a nickname for the drug derived from the cannabis plant.
+Kratom is derived from Mitragyna speciosa, a tree in the coffee family indigenous to Southeast Asia.
+Kratom is a nickname for the drug derived from the plant, the same way that marijuana is a nickname for the drug derived from the cannabis plant.

 It’s been used for centuries in Asia to enhance productivity and also as a substitute for opium.

 The Benefits of Kratom

 Modern uses for kratom include relieving pain, increasing sex drive, treating restless leg syndrome, and just plain old recreation.
 Kratom is also known to increase motivation and help people get things done.